woowacourse-precourse/javascript-bridge/docs/README.md

     - [x] check if retry method works properly
 - [x] check if BridgeRandomNumberGenerator object works properly
     - [x] check if generate method works properly

+🚨 InputView, OutputView object is excluded from the test since UI logic test is not required 🚨

 <br/>
 <br/>